Opposite of GENOME – 35 Antonyms With Sentence Examples

 Predetermined The genome exhibits predetermined genetic sequences that determine traits.
 The random genetic sequences do not have predetermined patterns in the genome.

-READ: Opposite of DAYTIME - 35 Antonyms With Sentence Examples
+READ: Opposite of VICINITY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of GENOME